 “Let today be the day you control your emotions.
 Don’t let them get the best of you.
 Whatever you are feeling right now should not be overwhelming.
 Don’t allow others to dampen your spirit.
 You are entitled to enjoy peace.” — Amaka Imani Nkosazana

 To deal with our feelings, we must be aware of them before they are too intense to control.
 There are three specific tactics we can use to maintain emotional equilibrium.
 Will you always be successful?
 No. The more you practice taking back control, the more often you will succeed.
-You’ll need to learn three fundamental skill sets.
+You’ll need to learn three basic skill sets.

 First, Be Mindful